haccanri/uci-download-process/things-to-do.md

 # Things TO DO
-[x] Folders should appear in a config.ini file.
+- [x] Folders should appear in a config.ini file.
+- [] Adding multiprocess options.